-AAUW/Durango currently has three endowed scholarship which provide a non-traditional woman student at Fort Lewis College with $1000 to apply towards tuition and fees.
-They are the Virginia Schosher/AAUW Scholarship and the Janet Watson/AAUW Scholarship and the Cheryl Jackson.
+AAUW Durango currently has three endowed scholarships which provide a non-traditional woman student at Fort Lewis College with $1000 per semester to apply towards tuition and fees.
+These are the Cheryl Jackson Scholarship, the Virginia Schosher Scholarship and the Janet Watson Scholarship.
 We are in the process of funding the Sandy Brown AAUW Scholarship.
 These scholarships are in honor of members of our branch who work tirelessly to support and promote women’s educations.